marbotte/sr_cce/extraction/timeVariables.md

 </tbody>
 </table>

-# 94 Pruneau2006 ( BQ )
+# 98 Pruneau2006 ( BQ )

 **title** The Process of Change Experimented by Teachers and Students when Voluntarily Trying Environmental Behaviors

-**Intervention**: 25 participating teachers were chosen at random and individually interviewed two month after the start of the trial period.
-Open ended questions were aimed at making them recount their personal experience during the attempt at change.
-75 students were interrogated two months after the start of their new behaviors’ trial period.
+**Intervention**: Open ended questions were aimed at making them recount their personal experience during the attempt at change.: Tell us about your experience when you tried a new behavior.
+What difficulties did you encounter?
+What helped you persevere in the under- taken change?
+What feelings did you experience?
+Students were interrogated two months after the start of their new behaviors’ trial period.
+The students filled out questionnaires and some participated in individual interviews.
+Both questionnaires and interviews used the same questions that the teachers had been asked.
+Similarly, students were invited to talk about their experiences in an essay, where they presented themselves as heroes that, during an adventure, encounter various elements, either helpful or limiting.

 **Data**: NA